ThisTestUser/FarLandsChronicles/Chapter 5 - The Great Beyond (1.12.2)/Part 2 - Fartherer-est Lands (with fix).md

 Chunk errors appear on both sides of the corner far lands.
 The edge far lands don't seem to be affected.

 As we go even further, the corner far lands eventually becomes flat, while the edge far lands becomes long and continuous.

+The far lands you see in the above images all generate as a result of the modulo fix breaking down.
+Starting from 1.14, both variants of the far lands (the one that appears when raising the coordinate scale and the one that appears at high coordinates) do not appear at all.